ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/DataMovement/Throttler/README.md

 ## Throttler function

 #### Purpose
 The throttler function provides a method for running many asynchronous tasks in concurrency.
 The function takes parameters for limiting the number of concurrent threads and enforcing a minimum wait time before starting each task.
-This allows for efficient performance and for avoiding an unnesecary load on the ordercloud API.
+This allows for efficient performance and for avoiding an unnecessary load on the OrderCloud API.

 #### Parameters
 The throttler function takes in four parameters...
 - items: A list of items to iterate over.
-This list can serve as an input into your asynchonous function.
+This list can serve as an input into your asynchronous function.
 - minPause: A minimum pause time to enforce before beginning a new task (in milliseconds).
 - maxConcurrent: the maximum number of tasks to be running at once.
 - op: Your function you would like to implement